Local characteristics surrounding property can exacerbate the effects of heat, creating heat islands.

 Distance to water and vegetation

-Areas far from water and vegetation are more likely to experience heat island effects.
+Areas far from water and vegetation are likelier to experience heat island effects.
 Trees, plants, and other vegetation use the sun's heat for energy, which is then used to evaporate water and reduce the surrounding temperature.
 Water bodies help maintain low daytime and nighttime temperatures by trapping and distributing heat.

 Neighborhood construction materials